mariovagomarzal/cookiecutter-dotfiles/docs/usage.md

     Linux, or both.

     The operating system is automatically detected by the setup process.
-    Is you want to know which operating system will be used on your machine, you can run the following command in your terminal:
+    If you want to know which operating system will be used on your machine, you can run the following command in your terminal:

     ``` bash